-Nike is one of the most prominent sportswear companies in the world.
-It has been in the spotlight in recent years for its direct participation in social issues.
+Nike has been in the spotlight in recent years for its direct participation in social issues.
 Most notably, Nike did an ad campaign featuring ex-49ers quarterback Colin Kaepernick that netted the company a 6.25% stock value increase, according to an ESPN report from September 2018.
 This, along with Nike’s longstanding popularity, has won it attention as an investment worth considering.
 Below, we outline a few ways you can purchase Nike shares.

 How to Buy Nike Stock